 The Demand Flexibility Service is evolving – and it’s a potential revenue stream for your business.
-We explore some of the changes to the scheme, set to go live before the end of 2024.
+We explore some of the changes to the scheme, which went live 27 November 2024.

 The Demand Flexibility Service (DFS) was introduced in 2022 by the National Grid in its capacity as the Electricity System Operator (ESO).
 The scheme was designed to manage the UK’s increasing power demand ahead of the winter period, and rewarded businesses and households for shifting their electricity use during peak times, helping to relieve pressure on the national grid.